 - Create a roster for students to become water inspectors for the school.
 They can identify areas in the school where water is being wasted or report leaking taps.

-- Book one of our water education school talks for every class in your school on consecutive days.
+- Book one of our water education school talks.

 - Prepare a National Water Week themed tabloid involving the whole school.